Sponsored by OverDrive

-- Direct children to the Book Sorter here on the Reading Challenge website.
+- Try out our Book Sorter in class to find even more book suggestions.
 Over a million books have been added by children using this website.
 Children can use the Book Sorter to receive reading recommendations and read book reviews.

 - Share this website and the Home Zone with parents and carers and support those who might find it harder to take part or engage with library services.

-- Celebrate the achievements of pupils who participate in the Challenge when they return to school in the autumn and winter.
+- Celebrate the achievements of pupils who participate in the Challenge when they return to school in the new year.

-- Parents and supporters of the Summer Reading Challenge and Winter Mini Challenge can find more news and our latest children’s reader development offers on our Facebook page
+- Find more news and our latest children’s reader development offers on our Facebook page